Linger06/Linger/src/Linger/README.md

 // 1.
 AES uses AES-256-CBC mode with random IV generation for each encryption
 // 2.
 IV is automatically included in encrypted result and extracted during decryption
 // 3.
 Same plaintext produces different encrypted results each time, enhancing security
 // 4.
-DES algorithm is deprecated, recommended only for legacy system compatibility
+DES algorithm is recommended only for compatibility scenarios

 // ⚠️ Security Recommendations:
 // 1.
-DES algorithm is not recommended for new projects, use AES instead
+Recommended to use AES algorithm for new project development
 // 2.
 Keys should be stored securely, not hard-coded in source code
 // 3.
 Use stronger key management mechanisms in production environments
 // 4.
 AES key length is variable, internally processed using SHA256 to 32 bytes